 We live in a time when virtually every consumer product is available in “take away” form.
 That includes water, the unfinished dinner and meals at community events.
 A significant challenge is to have consumers rethink packaging.

 Water from a tap costs less than 1/1000 of a cent is safe and is tested for 140 plus declared ingredients.
 Yet we are prepared to pay up to a 3000 % markup for a convenient single use bottle of water.
-This bottle requires 1/3 of litre of oil and 3 litres of water to produce and 40% of tested bottled water fails the standard test for municipal water.
+This bottle requires 1/3 litre of oil and 3 litres of water to produce and 40% of tested bottled water fails the standard test for municipal water.

-The challenge: to convince the public that bottled water is unnecessary, expensive and detrimental to our environment and rapidly depleting our aquifers.
+The challenge: to convince the public that bottled water is unnecessary, expensive and detrimental to our environment and is rapidly depleting our aquifers.

 Styrofoam packaging is the dominant packing material for every product sold today.
 This plastic product ends up in landfill sites as options for recycling are limited.
 Included in this group are take out foods.

-The challenge: some Bayfield organizations and coffee shops have committed to using compostable contains.
+The challenge: some Bayfield organizations and coffee shops have committed to using compostable containers.
 Acknowledging that they add 5% to the cost, how do we convince retailers and organizations that this is the responsible thing to do?

 Beaches & Roadway Debris

-Beach and roadways are littered with debris in particular plastic bottles and cigarette butts.
+Beaches and roadways are littered with debris in particular plastic bottles and cigarette butts.